lemonfreshman/learn_command_lines_exercises/chapter_9/README.md

 ls
 foo.txt

+> When we touch an existing directory what happens to it?

+It changes the timestamp on that file.
+Thus this changes time that this file was modified/accessed last.

 >Unix: Make a directory, change to it, and then make a file in it.
 Then change one level up and run the rmdir command in this directory.
 You should get an error.
 Try to understand why you got this error.